 14:00 – 14:30 Keynote Speech #2 and closing remarks

-Approximately 120 LAS students from 7th-12th grades presented posters.
+In 2018 approximately 120 LAS students from 7th-12th grades presented posters.
 Participation means completing a project, designing a visual presentation showing that project (poster, video, slideshow, etc), and being able to talk one-on-one for 2-3 minutes about their work during the poster session.
 Participants will also watch the keynote speeches and attend the breakout sessions.

 BREAKFAST (9:30 – 10:00)